HackYourFuture/post-grad-ed/Week3/README.md

 You're now 50% in!
 You're doing great!
 Let's continue this week with the third part of the course.

+Follow the instructions:

+- Pick a technical assignment that's challenging enough for you to spend 2 weeks on (ask your mentor for help if needed)
+- Make a plan of action of how you're goign to approach this assignment (use the aforementioned resources)
+- Work on this assignment for two weeks. **Deadline is next week Saturday 23.59 CET.**
+- Discuss with your classmate whenever you're stuck

 While you're doing it, I'd like you to reflect on the list of concepts shared with you at the beginning of the week:

 ```md